CeeDee Lamb Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

-- Lamb has grabbed 77 passes for a team-high 1,057 yards and six touchdowns.
-He has been targeted 118 times and averages 66.1 yards per game.
+- Lamb has hauled in 77 balls, with a team-high 1,057 receiving yards plus six touchdowns.
+He has been targeted 118 times, and is averaging 66.1 yards per game.

 - Lamb has been the target of 118 of his team's 619 passing attempts this season, or 19.1% of the target share.